peteroupc/peteroupc.github.io/random.md

 The PRNG in question should&mdash;
 - meet or exceed the quality requirements of a statistical-random implementation, and
 - have been initialized automatically with an _unpredictable seed_ before use.

+<a id=GPU_Programming_Environments></a>
+## GPU Programming Environments

+Because GL Shading Language (GLSL) and other programming environments designed for execution on a graphics processing unit (GPU)&mdash;
+- have limited access to some system resources compared with other programming environments,
+- are often designed for parallel execution, and
+- do not generally store state,

+random number generators for such environments are often designed as hash functions, because their output is determined solely by the input rather than both the input and state.
+Moreover, some of the hash functions which have been written in GLSL give undesirable results in computers whose GPUs support only 16-bit binary floating point numbers and no other kinds of numbers, which makes such GPUs an important consideration when choosing a hash function.

 <a id=Motivation></a>
 ## Motivation